milesbowles/Hangman-Game/README.md

 #### Graphics

-All graphics were custom made using google draw — kept it simple.
+All graphics were custom made using Google Draw — kept it simple.
 GIF was made with [EZGif](https://ezgif.com/).
 Background was sourced from the web.

 #### Enjoy!